KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-awesome-alexa by dolanmiu](https://github.com/dolanmiu/MMM-awesome-alexa)

-1. `.prettierrc.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. `.travis.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-3. Typo - Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
-4. Typo - Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
+2. Typo - Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
-5. Deprecated - Found 'omxplayer' in file `audio-setup.md`: Try to replace it with `vlc`.
+3. Deprecated - Found 'omxplayer' in file `audio-setup.md`: Try to replace it with `vlc`.
-6. Typo - Found 'Magic Mirror' in file `index.html`: Replace it with `MagicMirror²`.
+4. Typo - Found 'Magic Mirror' in file `index.html`: Replace it with `MagicMirror²`.
-7. Deprecated - Found 'electron-rebuild' in file `installation.md`: Replace it with `@electron/rebuild`
+5. Deprecated - Found 'electron-rebuild' in file `installation.md`: Replace it with `@electron/rebuild`
-8. Deprecated - Found 'electron-rebuild' in file `troubleshoot.md`: Replace it with `@electron/rebuild`
+6. Deprecated - Found 'electron-rebuild' in file `troubleshoot.md`: Replace it with `@electron/rebuild`
-9. Deprecated - Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.
+7. Deprecated - Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.
-10. Typo - Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+8. Typo - Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-bergfex.at by FatTony404](https://gitlab.com/FatTony404/MMM-bergfex)